dagda1/blog/source/_posts/2013-03-23-client-side-mvc.markdown

 - On **line 3** we are using **Object.extend** rather than **Object.create**.
 This is the preferred route.
 You can think of the objects you create with **Object.extend** as the classes from which you create instances of these classes from.
 - On **line 11** we are creating an *instance* of the **Person** class and assigning it to an **App.person** variable which we will reference in our handlebars.
-- **Lines 7 -9** define the computed property.  the computed property simply concatenates the **firstName **and  **surname** properties into a single output.
+- **Lines 7 -9** define the computed property.
+This **fullName** computed property simply concatenates the **firstName **and  **surname** properties into a single output.
 - The property expression on **line 9** that is tagged onto the end of the function definition struck me as very odd the first time I came across it.
 The property definition on **line 9** takes a comma delimited list of string arguments that equate to ember paths.
 These paths can be thought of pointers to ember object properties.
--  When we add this property syntax onto the end of a function and supply a list of string arguments, we are telling the ember runtime to observe changes in the properties these paths point to.
+-  When we add this property syntax onto the end of a function and supply a list of string arguments, we are telling the ember runtime to observe changes in the properties that these paths point to.
 In this instance we are stating that whenever anything changes in the **firstName** property or the **surname** property then this computed property needs to recalculate and output its result.

 We need to update our handlebars template to use the computed property:
 {%gist 5232372 %}